Anthony Hill Jr.: College career

-2023 Season
+2023 season

-Hill joined the Texas Longhorns as an early enrollee in January 2023 in order to take part in the team's spring practices.
+Hill joined the Longhorns as an early enrollee at the University of Texas at Austin in January 2023 in order to take part in the team's spring practices.
 As a freshman, Hill appeared in 14 games with six starts.
 He totaled 67 tackles, eight tackles for a loss, five sacks, two pass deflections, and one forced fumble.
 At the end of the season, he was named Big 12 Defensive Freshman of the Year and Freshman All-American.

-2024 Season
+2024 season

 As a sophomore, Hill played and started in all 16 games.
 Throughout the season, he logged 113 tackles, eight sacks, one interception, and four forced fumbles.
 Hill was the only Texas defender with 100+ tackles on the season.
 At the end of the season, Hill was named a first team All-American and first team All-SEC.

-2025 Season
+2025 season

 Prior to the season, Hill was named to the Lott Trophy, Bronko Nagurski Trophy, Butkus Award, Walter Camp Award, Chuck Bednarik Award, and Lombardi Award watchlists.
 He was also named to the preseason All-SEC first team and preseason All-American first team.
 In Week 2 against Sam Houston State, Hill recorded two forced fumbles.In Week 6 against Florida, he recorded 14 tackles and recovered one fumble for 21 yards.
 After Week 7, Hill was selected to the midseason watch list for the Lombardi Award.
 In Week 9 against Mississippi State, Hill recorded 2.5 sacks, 10 tackles, and one forced fumble.
 For his performance, he was named SEC Co-Defensive Player of the Week, Chuck Bednarik Player of the Week, and Walter Camp Defensive Player of the Week.
-On November 4, Hill was named a Butkus Award semifinalist.
 On November 11, he was named a Chuck Bednarik Award semifinalist.
+In the game against Georgia, Hill suffered a hand injury and missed the last two games of the season.
+On November 25, he was named a Butkus Award finalist.
+At the end of the season, Hill was named to the All-SEC second team.

+On December 8, Hill declared for the NFL draft, forgoing his senior year.